 Yash Chopra was the only director of the older brigade of filmmakers who has successfully moved with the times right from his first film Dhool ka Phool (1959) to his latest film Jab Tak Hai Jaan (2012).
 He is even today regarded as one of the hippest and trendiest directors of Indian cinema.
 Though Yash Chopra has done films of various sorts, it is when he is tackling love and its various elements that he has been at his best.
-His picturesque, poetic images often shot in Switzerland with melodious music (He has perhaps the best musical sense of all filmmakers in the Hindi Film Industry today) are charged with rich feeling.
+His picturesque, poetic images, often shot in Switzerland and accompanied with melodious music, are charged with rich feeling.
 Few filmmakers have presented their leading ladies as beautifully and sensuously as Chopra.
-They carry the heart and soul of his pictures and in spite of all the gloss on screen, his films are more about life than lifestyle.
+They carry the heart and soul of his pictures and in spite of all the gloss on screen, his films are more about life and people rather than lifestyle.
 To quote him, “I’m the sentimental sort.
 I cry easily.
 I cry when I see poignant films made by other directors.”

 Born on September 27, 1932, Yash Chopra began as an assistant director to IS Johar before moving on to assisting big brother BR Chopra.
 Under his brother’s banner of BR Films, he made his directorial debut with the socially significant Dhool ka Phool, an epic melodrama about unwed motherhood, illegitimacy and a plea for communal harmony.
-In one of the strongest sequences in the film, the old Muslim man bringing up the boy tells him not to adhere to any religion in the song Tu Hindu Banega Na Musalman Banega, Insaan ki Aulad Hai, Insaan Banega.
+In one of the strongest sequences in the film, the old Muslim man bringing up the little, illegitimate boy tells him not to adhere to any religion in the song Tu Hindu Banega Na Musalman Banega, Insaan ki Aulad Hai, Insaan Banega.
 The film starring Ashok Kumar, Rajendra kumar, Mala Sinha and Nanda was a major success and took Mala Sinha to dramatic star status.

-Dharamputra (1961), his second film, addressing communal harmony at the time of Partition.
-Sadly, in spite of winning a National Award, the film was not too successful despite having its moments and another strong performance from Mala Sinha.
+Dharamputra (1961), his second film, addressed communal harmony at the time of Partition.
+Sadly, in spite of winning a National Award, the film was not too successful despite having its strong moments and another great central performance from Mala Sinha.
 Interestingly, in the film, Shashi Kapoor plays a Hindu fundamentalist, who discovers he was ‘biologically’ born to Muslim parents and thereby has his eyes opened to the futility of hate.
-It was the multi-starrer Waqt (1965) based on the lost and found genre and this time using the Partition as an allegory, that was Chopra’s major commercial breakthrough and even went on to win for him his first Filmfare Award for Best Director.
+It was the multi-starrer Waqt (1965), based on the lost and found genre and this time using the Partition as an allegory, that was Chopra’s major commercial breakthrough and even went on to win for him his first Filmfare Award for Best Director.

-He followed this up with a taut bold little thriller Ittefaq (1969).
+Chopra followed Waqt with an unusual film – a taut, little thriller Ittefaq (1969).
 The film was an extremely bold film for its time.
 Not only was it songless, but the hero (Rajesh Khanna) and heroine (Nanda) were not even paired with one another.
 He just happens to be on the run and takes shelter in her house.
 And, she is having an adulterous affair and has killed her husband with the help of her lover!
 The film is mainly shot in one house with taut editing that keeps up the suspense in the film.
 That year he also directed Aadmi aur Insaan starring Dharmendra, Feroz Khan, Saira Banu and Mumtaz.
 It is said both Dharmendra and Saira Banu were not too pleased with the final film as they felt the film concentrated more on the characters of Feroz Khan and Mumtaz and not on them.
 Khan won the Filmfare Award for Best Supporting Actor for his work in the film.

 Finally breaking away from BR Films, Yash Chopra launched his own production banner Yashraj Films with Daag (1973) starring Rajesh Khanna, Sharmila Tagore and Raakhee.
 The film, a loose adaptation of Thomas Hardy’s The Mayor Of Casterbridge, did well at the box-office establishing Chopra as a producer as well.
 He then entered one of his best phases of his career with a series of films starring Amitabh Bachchan – Deewaar (1975), Kabhi Kabhie (1976) – a love story across two generations, and Trishul (1978) among others.

 Deewaar is probably one of the most memorable Hindi films of all time.
 The film is a perfect amalgamation of two older classics – Gunga Jumna (1961) that looks at the good brother v/s the bad brother and Mother India (1957) in which the mother undergoes all sorts of hardships to bring up her sons on her own only to see one go against the law.
 The film contains all the stock-in-trade elements of the Indian melodrama – The good and bad brother, the long suffering mother as the central moral force, divine intervention and religious symbols but what sets it apart is the taut script (perhaps the best ever Salim – Javed Script), the powerful dialogues and above all a powerhouse performance by Amitabh Bachchan as the son driven to crime – perhaps his best ever!
 The film is one of a series in which he plays the ‘angry young man’- the lone rebel, the man seeking personal vengeance and social justice, operating outside and more efficiently than the law, a far cry from the sensitive poet of Kabhie Kabhie.